wesbragagt/mktable/README.md

 # MkTable

-Dead simple CLI command to generate a table of contents from a markdown file
+Dead simple CLI command to generate a table of contents from a markdown file.

 ![mktable in action](./assets/mktable.gif)